 09.00- 09.10 Introductions

-09.10 – 09.30 How the professional course works, CIEHF professional requirements, and professional practice.
-The importance of an evidence-based approach to assessments.
+09.10 – 09.30 How the professional course works: CIEHF professional requirements, and professional practice.
+The importance of an evidence-based approach to ergonomic assessments.
 What is human centred design (HCD)?

-09.55 – 10.15 Levels of assessment.
-A case study reveals how an advanced DSE assessment is broken down, and what should go into an Advanced DSE assessment report.
+09.55 – 10.15 Levels of assessment: A case study reveals how an Advanced DSE assessment is broken down, and what should go into an Advanced DSE assessment report.
 A basic report is examined and then rexamined at the end of the course where it is transformed.

-10.15 – 10.40 Ergonomics – What is it?
+10.15 – 10.40 Ergonomics: What is ergonomics?
 What you need to know?
-What is ergonomics?
+What is human Factors?
 Why you must consider cognitive, and organisational components not just physical ones.
-HCD and the total work system.

 10.40– 10.50 Break

-11.20 – 11.35 Ergonomic analysis – Keeping the DSE user safe when standing.
-What to include in the assessment?
-Use of the assessment tool.
+11.20 – 11.35 Ergonomic analysis - Keeping the DSE user safe when standing: What to include in the assessment?
+Use of the sit-stand assessment tool.
 Benefits & risks?
-Latest research and trends.
-Where most companies are failing.
+Latest research and trends - is it a worthwhile investment?

-12.00 – 13.00 Ergonomic analysis (P1) - Ergonomic methodology & tools – how to quickly diagnose and correct postural problems accurately.
+12.00 – 13.00 Ergonomic analysis (P1) - Ergonomic methodology & tools: How to quickly diagnose and correct postural problems accurately.
 Using RULA, Body Discomfort diagrams, anthropometric tables, Video analysis, task analysis.
 Using quantitative data to support your qualitative findings.
 How to refer to this data as evidence based research and interpet the findings to support the report recommendations.

 13.00– 13.30 Lunch

-13.30– 14.00 Ergonomic analysis – Stress and mental health.
-The CSP model, HiSLAL and workplace design.
+13.30– 14.00 Ergonomic analysis – Stress and mental health: The CSP model, HiSLAL and workplace design.
 Stress management standards, stress tools.
 When to use and how to refer to this in the report.

-14.00- 14.30 Ergonomic analysis - Agile screen workerTM –hot desking, activity-based working, just in time work spaces, flexible workspaces.
+14.00- 14.30 Ergonomic analysis - Agile screen workerTM : Hot desking, activity-based working, just in time work spaces, flexible workspaces.
 How to assess?
 What are the latest thoughts in relation to Agile working wellness?

 15.50– 16.00 Break